Velma Šarić, Founder & President

 Tatjana Milovanović, Manager of Field Operations

-Tatjana has 10 years of experience in the fields of intercultural dialogue, reconciliation and youth activism and holds a Law degree from the University of East Sarajevo.
+Tatjana has over 10 years of experience in the fields of intercultural dialogue, reconciliation and youth activism and holds a Law degree from the University of East Sarajevo.
 Her active engagement in the civil society sector was focused around youth health and reproductive rights and she was the youngest Trainer of Peer Education in BiH.
-In addition to her position with PCRC, Tatjana is also an Associate Editor for Balkan Diskurs – a regional multimedia platform aimed at promoting inclusion and intercultural dialogue by sharing diverse content and giving youth the skills necessary to become future media makers.
+In addition to her position with PCRC, Tatjana is also an Associate Editor for Balkan Diskurs and Coordinator of annual of the War Art Reporting and Memory (WARM) Foundation’s Festival in Sarajevo.
 Tatjana was also a member of the first Youth Advisory Group of the OSCE Mission to BiH and the United Nations Population Fund (UNFPA) which gave her the opportunity to actively participate in the design of both OSCE and UNFPA’s work in the country.
-Tatjana was a finalist in Transitions Online's ‘Tales of Transition Writing Contest’ in November 2014.
+She is currently enrolled in the European Regional Master in Democracy and Human Rights in South East Europe – a double degree program by the University of Sarajevo and University of Bologna.

 Safet Šarić, General Manager